onap/demo/vnfs/DAaaS/deploy/00-init/metallb/README.md

  */

-NOTE - A configMap of available IPs is to applied in order for services to get external IP address assigned.Please Update values.yaml before deploying
+NOTE - A configMap of available IPs is to be applied in order for services to get external IP address assigned.
+Please Update values.yaml with IP addresses before deploying

 Prerequisites
 -------------